maiermartin/Homepage/README.md

 # HEY!

 - I am interested in macro & monetary economics, banking and also behavioral finance
-- I like to let data speak
-- prefered R user, trying to get on with python and SQL, also tasted julia
+- prefered R user, trying to get on with python and SQL, also tested julia
 - currently working as RA in real estate economics

 ========================================================================================